aiven/aiven-docs/docs/products/kafka/howto/kafka-conduktor.md

     :::tip
-    If you experience a Java SSL error when testing the connectivity, add the service CA certificate to the list of Conduktor\'s trusted certificates.
+    If you experience a Java SSL error when testing the connectivity, add the service CA certificate to the list of Conduktor's trusted certificates.

     -   Download the **CA Certificate** file to your computer.